In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is emotional abuse.

 REALITY: Anything hurtful is just that—hurtful.
 There is no need to compare or judge one painful experience against another.

 The above image shows a variety of power and control tactics.
 Despite the labelling, these are all forms of emotion abuse.

 The term narcissistic abuse is often used to describe this type of abuse, and in particular gaslighting, when it’s perpetrated by someone who is a narcissist.
 However, some people who aren’t narcissistic are emotional abusers, some people who have narcissistic personality disorder aren’t emotional abusers, and someone with narcissistic personality disorder may be abusive for reasons other than their personality disorder.

-Long story short, an upside of the term emotional abuse captures the abusive behaviours without getting into specifics about the abuser.
+Long story short, an upside of the term emotional abuse is that it captures the abusive behaviours without getting into specifics about the abuser.

 Unlike the visible signs that might result from physical abuse, emotional wounds are invisible, and the abuser is likely to send clear messages to the victim that they are to blame and that silence must be maintained.
 But the fact that it’s invisible doesn’t make it any less harmful.